mattplantz/Gentlemens-Cup/README.md

 to show up on the Champions summary table. `raw_data` is optional - it's kept around so the underlying hole-by-hole scores aren't lost even if the app's scoring logic changes in some future year.

+`results.golfer_skins` is optional per-golfer Day 2 skins (Day 1 is a team scramble/alt-shot and has no individual scores).
+When present, the History detail view shows an "Individual Skins" table.
+At season end, ask Claude to generate it from the `golfer` column now stamped on each `day2_scores` row.

 ## Adding this year's results at the end of the season